 - Mental imagery relaxation: Mental imagery relaxation, or guided imagery, is a proven form of focused relaxation that helps create harmony between the mind and body.
 Guided imagery coaches you in creating calm, peaceful images in your mind -- a "mental escape."
 Identify your self-talk, that is, what you are saying to yourself about what is going on with your illness or situation.
 It is important to identify negative self-talk and develop healthy, positive self-talk.
 By making affirmations, you can counteract negative thoughts and emotions.

 - Relax to music: Combine relaxation exercises with your favorite music.
 Select the type of music that lifts your mood or that you find soothing or calming.
 Some people find it easier to relax while listening to specially designed relaxation audio tapes, which provide music and relaxation instructions.

 - Biofeedback: Biofeedback helps a person learn stress-reduction skills by using various instruments to measure temperature, heart rate, muscle tension, and other vital signs as a person attempts to relax.
 The goal of biofeedback is to teach you to monitor your own body as you relax.
 It is used to gain control over certain bodily functions that cause tension and physical pain.
 If a headache, such as a migraine, begins slowly, many people can use biofeedback to stop the attack before it becomes full blown.

-Once you find a relaxation method that works for you, practice it every day for at least 30 minutes.
+There are other stress management tools and some will be a better fit for you than others.
+Once you find a relaxation method that works for you, practice it every day with a goal of at least 30 minutes.
 Taking the time to practice simple relaxation techniques gives you the chance to unwind and get ready for life's next challenge.